TalaoDAO/ABF/ABF_profile.md

 To bind an owner of a DID to a controller of a certain origin, a Well Known DID Configuration MUST be used as defined in [Well Known DID](https://identity.foundation/.well-known/resources/did-configuration/).

-For Revocation of VCs, Status List 2021 as defined in [Status List 2021](https://w3c.github.io/vc-status-list-2021/) MUST be discovered using either DID Relative URLs stored in an Identity Hub as defined in Identity Hub (0.0.1 Predraft) or discovered using an HTTPS URL.
+For Revocation of VCs, Status List 2021 as defined in [Status List 2021](https://w3c.github.io/vc-status-list-2021/) MUST be discovered using an HTTPS URL.

 ## Decentralized identifiers (DID)